Tips for your newborn session

 Then, contact me after you deliver so we can arrange a time for the session (email or even a text message is fine just make sure to let me know who you are in your text!).
 Newborn sessions should be scheduled in the first 30 days of life.
 The best time is between 3-15 days of age.
 This is when they are nice and sleepy still and generally happy to be curled up into adorable poses.
 Each baby is different and I've had great success with babies over a month.

-Things you can do prior to your session to help baby be more comfortable:
+Things you can do prior to your session to help your baby be more comfortable:

 - Loosen up!
-Please loosen your baby’s diaper and remove clothing at least 30 minutes before the session.
+Please loosen your baby’s diaper and remove any clothing aside from the diaper upon arrival to the studio.
 This gives those little imprint marks time to disappear if we do naked poses.
-If you are uncomfortable with baby being naked for their photos let me know I have plenty of ways to cover them, including outfits we can use.
+If you are uncomfortable with baby being naked for their photos let me know, I have plenty of ways to cover them, including outfits we can use in these poses.
+(If you are doing the newborn mini-session you do not need to loosen the diaper as we will keep it in the entire session.)

 - Make them sleepy Posed newborn sessions work best when the baby is super sleepy.
 To encourage this, I recommend that you do whatever it takes to make sure baby is nice and exhausted.
 Give them a bath before their session or try to keep them engaged, as much as possible with a newborn!
-Keeping your little one awake for a bit prior to my arrival on top of your own sleep deprivation might feel like torture, but it will be worth it in the end!
+Keeping your little one awake for a bit on top of your own sleep deprivation might feel like torture, but it will be worth it in the end!
+Allowing them to just lay and move their arms and limbs as long as they are content doing so will help wear them out too, sometimes we may need to do this to help them fall asleep.

-- Feeding A well full belly is a happy baby!
-Please feed and burp baby right before our session to ensure a happy, sleepy “milk drunk” baby.
-It takes me a little while to get set up after I move all my stuff into your home from my vehicle, feel free to use this time to feed baby.
+- Feeding A well-full belly is a happy baby!
+Please feed and burp baby right before our session, preferably upon arrival if you have a bit of a drive, to have our best chance at a happy, sleepy “milk-drunk” baby.
 I am more than happy to take a break to refill that belly anytime during our session.
-It is not uncommon to have to feed a baby several times throughout a newborn session, it's all about keeping that belly full.
+It is not uncommon to have to feed a baby a few times throughout a newborn session, it's all about keeping that belly full and sometimes our session just happens to fall on the day that your little one wants to cluster feed!

-- Pacifiers Even if your little one doesn't normally use one or you really don't want to use a pacifier with your baby long term, it's very helpful to have one handy on photo day.
+- Pacifiers Even if your little one doesn't normally use one or you really don't want to use a pacifier with your baby long-term, it's very helpful to have one handy on photo day.
 Being able to suck soothes them and helps them to settle into positions, and we can just pop it out right before we snap a photo.
 The Soothie brand pacifiers work great and tend to not leave little marks on their cheeks as some other types do.
+I do have new pacifiers available at the studio if you happen to forget to bring one.

 Things to remember: